 Is My Main Sewer Drain Clogged?

 Strange gurgling noises coming from your toilet.
 Water bubbling out of your shower when you run the washing machine.
 Perhaps you are wondering what it means if sewage is coming out of the shower drain?
 These are some of the signs that you may have a clogged main sewer drain line — a serious plumbing issue.

 A clogged sewer drain line can impact the plumbing throughout your entire home.
 In severe cases, you may wind up with raw sewage backing up out of your drains.
 And no one wants that.

 What Causes a Clogged Sewer Drain Line?

-In most cases, particularly in older houses, tree roots can interfere with the smooth operating of your sewage system.
+In most cases, particularly in older houses, tree roots can interfere with the smooth operation of your sewage system.
 Attracted to the warmth and moisture of a sewer line, tree roots creep in through tiny cracks or loose joints in the pipe.
 Feeding on the plentiful nutrients they find there, the roots grow and create a blockage in the sewer line.
 Eventually, toilet paper or other debris gets snagged on the roots, further preventing water from flowing through the main sewer drain line.